vhaudiquet/ubuntu-project-docs/docs/staging/freezes/request-a-freeze-exception.md

 Exception requests for Milestone Freeze exceptions must include the following additional details:

-* It must fix a bug milestoned for that particular milestone
+* It must fix a bug earmarked for that particular milestone

 * A complete `debdiff` of the proposed upload must be provided (preferably as a bug attachment)